gabyophytae/Proyecto-Final---Bioinformatica/README.md

 The applied methods for this project involved commands learned in GitBash throughout the semester to align sequences and generate phylogenetic trees.
 The detailed script, data, and results are available in the repository resources.

 #### **Results**
+**Figure 2.** Phylogeny of the ND5 gene.
+Each code from the tip branch represents the 18 puma individuals from which genetic samples were collected.

 ![**Figure 2.**Phylogeny of the ND5 gene.
 Each code from the tip branch represents the 18 puma individuals from which genetic samples were collected.](https://raw.githubusercontent.com/gabyophytae/Proyecto-Final-Pumas-Bioinformatica/main/Resultados/Filogenia%20pumas.tree.jpg)